Stocks to give back some gains from earnings rally

 Investors are looking to the wave of quarterly report cards due out over the next few weeks to give them a clearer picture of what impact the trade war between the U.S. and China is having on corporate profits and the broader economy.

+In European trading, London's FTSE slipped 0.2 percent, Germany's DAX was off 0.1 percent and France's CAC was lower by 0.3 percent.

 Asian shares were mostly higher Wednesday.
-Japan's benchmark Nikkei 225 rose 1.2 percent, Hong Kong's Hang Seng was unchanged and China's Shanghai Composite lost 0.3 percent.
+Japan's benchmark Nikkei 225 closed with a 1.2 percent gain, Hong Kong's Hang Seng added 0.6 percent and China's Shanghai Composite ended the day off 0.4 percent.

 On Friday, the U.S. agreed to suspend a planned hike in tariffs on $250 billion of Chinese goods that had been set to kick in Tuesday.